Ed Sheeran To Start A Boy Band, ‘Shape Of You’ Singer To Debut Group At His Tour

 A post shared by Ed Sheeran (@teddysphotos) on

 And it seems like Sheeran has thought about his new venture quite well.
 Apparently, the “Thinking Out Loud” crooner has everything ironed out.
 Ed shared what seems to be a very clear vision of how he wanted the boy band to be introduced in the music industry.
-In fact, the multi-awarded singer already has a target date and venue to launch his boy band.
+In fact, the award-winning singer already has a target date and venue to launch his boy band.

 When asked why he preferred to have someone else sing the songs he already prepared, Ed bluntly admitted that it was just “too poppy” for him.